On the complexity of symmetric vs. functional PCSPs: Introduction

 \begin{restatable}{theorem}{thmblpaip} Let $\A$ be any structure with a single relation.
 If the relation in $\A$ is balanced then, for any $\B$ such that $\A \to \B$, $\BLPAIP$ solves $\PCSP(\A, \B)$ if and only if $\AIP$ solves it. \end{restatable}

-If the (only) relation in $\A$ is \emph{binary} (i.e., a digraph), the condition of balancedness has a natural combinatorial interpretation: A binary relation is balanced if and only if it is the disjoint union of strongly connected components (cf. Appendix~\ref{app:lemmas}).
+If the (only) relation in $\A$ is \emph{binary} (i.e., a digraph), the condition of balancedness has a natural combinatorial interpretation: A binary relation is balanced if and only if it is the disjoint union of strongly connected components (cf.~\Cref{app:lemmas}).

-Theorem~\ref{thm:collapse} implies the following corollary.
+\Cref{thm:collapse} implies the following corollary.
 We say that a relation of arity $r$ is \emph{preserved} by a group of permutations of degree $r$ if and only if permuting any tuple of the relation according to any permutation of the group gives another tuple of the relation.

-\begin{restatable}{corollary}{cortransitivegroup} Suppose that $G$ is a transitive group of permutations.
-Further, suppose that $\A$ is a relational structure with one relation that is preserved by $G$.
+\begin{restatable}{corollary}{cortransitivegroup} Suppose that $G$ is a transitive group of permutations, of order $r$.
+Further, suppose that $\A$ is a relational structure with one relation, of arity $r$, that is preserved by $G$.
 Then, for any $\A \to \B$, $\BLPAIP$ solves $\PCSP(\A, \B)$ if and only if $\AIP$ does. \end{restatable}

-While Corollary~\ref{cor:transitivegroup} is more elegant than Theorem~\ref{thm:collapse}, it applies to fewer structures.
-Indeed, we will show in Remark~\ref{rem:eulerian} that there exist balanced relations that are not preserved by any transitive group.
+While \Cref{cor:transitivegroup} is more elegant than \Cref{thm:collapse}, it applies to fewer structures.
+Indeed, we will show in \Cref{rem:eulerian} that there exist balanced relations that are not preserved by any transitive group.
 Examples of relations that are preserved by some transitive group of permutations $G$ include symmetric relations (where $G$ is the symmetric group) or cyclic relations (where $G$ contains all cyclic shifts of appropriate degree).